simple-login/documentation/docs/report-blocking-website.md

 You will notice this when website is blocking you to register with your unique SimpleLogin alias.
 Some websites are transparent and display an error message like *“This email address is not accepted”*.

-Others websites are sending more generic error messages or not even display any error.
+Other websites are sending more generic error messages or not even display any error.
 In that case, try registering with another email address (proton.me or gmail.com).

 ### **Why SimpleLogin is not a throwaway email service?**

 - You need an account to use SimpleLogin
 - All aliases generated are unique
-- Multiple anti-abuse automations
+- Multiple anti-abuse automation
 - Anti-SPAM limitations

 SimpleLogin is an email aliasing tool that allow users to add a layer of privacy and security while browsing online.